NTNU-Autosight/maritime-urban-tracking/README.md

 1. Then change to the correct dataset location in [this file](src/maritime_urban_tracking/sequences.py#L6)

 ## Usage
 Once the the installation is done, the code can be used as a regular python library.
 You may run the examples, like [this one](examples/play_all_together.py), or use it in your own code similarly to how it is done in the examples: ``from maritime_urban_tracking.lidar import Lidar``.

 If you want to use tha dataset, but not in python, you may use the code in this repository as a specification of how to read the files.
 It would be nice if you then also make that interface available to others and make an issue in this repository so that we can link to it.

 ## Citations
 If you find the dataset useful in your research, please cite our paper.
-A suggestion of how to cite it will be given in the up-to-date repository.
+We will add a suggestion of how to cite the paper here once it is published.